Lemoncode/functional-javascript/04_libraries/00_ramda/07_build_functional_pipeline/readme.md

 ```

-We want to create a function that will take the top scoring tema  and return only the name.
+We want to create a function that will take the top scoring team and return only the name.

 ```js
 const R = require('ramda');